* Co-operatives in chains: institutional restructuring in the Dutch fruit and vegetables industry

 Co-operatives play a major role in the agricultural and food industry.
-Co-operatives, by the very nature, are producer-oriented firms.
-As market conditions for food products have changed in recent decades, the question is raised whether co-operatives are still efficient organisations for carrying transaction with agrifood products?
-Bijman (2002) has addressed this question for the fresh produce industry in The Netherlands.
-Traditionally, fruits and vegetables were sold through auctions, organised by grower-owned co-operatives.
+Co-operatives, by their very nature, are producer-oriented firms.
+As market conditions for food products have changed in recent decades, the question has been raised of whether co-operatives are still efficient organisations for carrying transactions with agrifood products?
+This article addresses this question for the fresh produce industry in the Netherlands.
+Traditionally, fruits and vegetables were sold through auctions organised by grower-owned co-operatives.
 In the 1990s several auction co-operatives merged, transformed into marketing co-operatives, and vertically integrated into wholesale.
-In addition, growers have set up many new bargaining associations and marketing co-operatives.
-These new co-operatives have started crop and variety specific marketing programmes.
+In addition, growers set up many new bargaining associations and marketing co-operatives.
+These new co-operatives have started crop and variety-specific marketing programmes.
 For reasons of asymmetric information and investment-related transaction costs several of the new co-operative firms have also included the wholesale function.

 |Keywords||asset specificity, asymmetric information, auction, cooperatives, fresh produce, transaction cost|